semik/CZERTAINLY-Perl/README.md

 use strict;
 use warnings;
 # load the API package
-use WWW::OpenAPIClient::ACMEAccountManagementApi;
+use CZERTAINLY::ACMEAccountManagementApi;
-use WWW::OpenAPIClient::ACMEProfileManagementApi;
+use CZERTAINLY::ACMEProfileManagementApi;
-use WWW::OpenAPIClient::ApprovalInventoryApi;
+use CZERTAINLY::ApprovalInventoryApi;
-use WWW::OpenAPIClient::ApprovalProfileInventoryApi;
+use CZERTAINLY::ApprovalProfileInventoryApi;
-use WWW::OpenAPIClient::AuditLogApi;
+use CZERTAINLY::AuditLogApi;
-use WWW::OpenAPIClient::AuthenticationManagementApi;
+use CZERTAINLY::AuthenticationManagementApi;
-use WWW::OpenAPIClient::AuthorityManagementApi;
+use CZERTAINLY::AuthorityManagementApi;
-use WWW::OpenAPIClient::CMPProfileManagementApi;
+use CZERTAINLY::CMPProfileManagementApi;
-use WWW::OpenAPIClient::CallbackApi;
+use CZERTAINLY::CallbackApi;
-use WWW::OpenAPIClient::CertificateInventoryApi;
+use CZERTAINLY::CertificateInventoryApi;
-use WWW::OpenAPIClient::CertificateKeyGroupApi;
+use CZERTAINLY::CertificateKeyGroupApi;
-use WWW::OpenAPIClient::ClientOperationsV2Api;
+use CZERTAINLY::ClientOperationsV2Api;
-use WWW::OpenAPIClient::ComplianceProfileManagementApi;
+use CZERTAINLY::ComplianceProfileManagementApi;
-use WWW::OpenAPIClient::ConnectorAuthenticationApi;
+use CZERTAINLY::ConnectorAuthenticationApi;
-use WWW::OpenAPIClient::ConnectorManagementApi;
+use CZERTAINLY::ConnectorManagementApi;
-use WWW::OpenAPIClient::ConnectorRegistrationApi;
+use CZERTAINLY::ConnectorRegistrationApi;
-use WWW::OpenAPIClient::CredentialManagementApi;
+use CZERTAINLY::CredentialManagementApi;
-use WWW::OpenAPIClient::CryptographicKeyControllerApi;
+use CZERTAINLY::CryptographicKeyControllerApi;
-use WWW::OpenAPIClient::CryptographicOperationsControllerApi;
+use CZERTAINLY::CryptographicOperationsControllerApi;
-use WWW::OpenAPIClient::CustomAttributesApi;
+use CZERTAINLY::CustomAttributesApi;
-use WWW::OpenAPIClient::DiscoveryManagementApi;
+use CZERTAINLY::DiscoveryManagementApi;
-use WWW::OpenAPIClient::EntityManagementApi;
+use CZERTAINLY::EntityManagementApi;
-use WWW::OpenAPIClient::EnumsApi;
+use CZERTAINLY::EnumsApi;
-use WWW::OpenAPIClient::ExternalNotificationManagementApi;
+use CZERTAINLY::ExternalNotificationManagementApi;
-use WWW::OpenAPIClient::GlobalMetadataApi;
+use CZERTAINLY::GlobalMetadataApi;
-use WWW::OpenAPIClient::InternalNotificationApi;
+use CZERTAINLY::InternalNotificationApi;
-use WWW::OpenAPIClient::LocalOperationsApi;
+use CZERTAINLY::LocalOperationsApi;
-use WWW::OpenAPIClient::LocationManagementApi;
+use CZERTAINLY::LocationManagementApi;
-use WWW::OpenAPIClient::RAProfileManagementApi;
+use CZERTAINLY::RAProfileManagementApi;
-use WWW::OpenAPIClient::ResourceManagementApi;
+use CZERTAINLY::ResourceManagementApi;
-use WWW::OpenAPIClient::RoleManagementApi;
+use CZERTAINLY::RoleManagementApi;
-use WWW::OpenAPIClient::SCEPProfileManagementApi;
+use CZERTAINLY::SCEPProfileManagementApi;
-use WWW::OpenAPIClient::ScheduledJobsManagementApi;
+use CZERTAINLY::ScheduledJobsManagementApi;
-use WWW::OpenAPIClient::SettingsApi;
+use CZERTAINLY::SettingsApi;
-use WWW::OpenAPIClient::StatisticsDashboardApi;
+use CZERTAINLY::StatisticsDashboardApi;
-use WWW::OpenAPIClient::TokenInstanceControllerApi;
+use CZERTAINLY::TokenInstanceControllerApi;
-use WWW::OpenAPIClient::TokenProfileManagementApi;
+use CZERTAINLY::TokenProfileManagementApi;
-use WWW::OpenAPIClient::UserManagementApi;
+use CZERTAINLY::UserManagementApi;
-use WWW::OpenAPIClient::WorkflowActionsManagementApi;
+use CZERTAINLY::WorkflowActionsManagementApi;
-use WWW::OpenAPIClient::WorkflowRulesManagementApi;
+use CZERTAINLY::WorkflowRulesManagementApi;
-use WWW::OpenAPIClient::WorkflowTriggersManagementApi;
+use CZERTAINLY::WorkflowTriggersManagementApi;

 # load the models
-use WWW::OpenAPIClient::Object::AccountStatus;
+use CZERTAINLY::Object::AccountStatus;
-use WWW::OpenAPIClient::Object::AcmeAccountListResponseDto;
+use CZERTAINLY::Object::AcmeAccountListResponseDto;
-use WWW::OpenAPIClient::Object::AcmeAccountResponseDto;
+use CZERTAINLY::Object::AcmeAccountResponseDto;
-use WWW::OpenAPIClient::Object::AcmeProfileDto;
+use CZERTAINLY::Object::AcmeProfileDto;
-use WWW::OpenAPIClient::Object::AcmeProfileEditRequestDto;
+use CZERTAINLY::Object::AcmeProfileEditRequestDto;
-use WWW::OpenAPIClient::Object::AcmeProfileListDto;
+use CZERTAINLY::Object::AcmeProfileListDto;
-use WWW::OpenAPIClient::Object::AcmeProfileRequestDto;
+use CZERTAINLY::Object::AcmeProfileRequestDto;
-use WWW::OpenAPIClient::Object::ActionDetailDto;
+use CZERTAINLY::Object::ActionDetailDto;
-use WWW::OpenAPIClient::Object::ActionDto;
+use CZERTAINLY::Object::ActionDto;
-use WWW::OpenAPIClient::Object::ActionRequestDto;
+use CZERTAINLY::Object::ActionRequestDto;
-use WWW::OpenAPIClient::Object::ActivateAcmeForRaProfileRequestDto;
+use CZERTAINLY::Object::ActivateAcmeForRaProfileRequestDto;
-use WWW::OpenAPIClient::Object::ActivateCmpForRaProfileRequestDto;
+use CZERTAINLY::Object::ActivateCmpForRaProfileRequestDto;
-use WWW::OpenAPIClient::Object::ActivateScepForRaProfileRequestDto;
+use CZERTAINLY::Object::ActivateScepForRaProfileRequestDto;
-use WWW::OpenAPIClient::Object::ActorRecord;
+use CZERTAINLY::Object::ActorRecord;
-use WWW::OpenAPIClient::Object::ActorType;
+use CZERTAINLY::Object::ActorType;
-use WWW::OpenAPIClient::Object::AddLocationRequestDto;
+use CZERTAINLY::Object::AddLocationRequestDto;
-use WWW::OpenAPIClient::Object::AddRaProfileRequestDto;
+use CZERTAINLY::Object::AddRaProfileRequestDto;
-use WWW::OpenAPIClient::Object::AddTokenProfileRequestDto;
+use CZERTAINLY::Object::AddTokenProfileRequestDto;
-use WWW::OpenAPIClient::Object::AddUserRequestDto;
+use CZERTAINLY::Object::AddUserRequestDto;
-use WWW::OpenAPIClient::Object::ApprovalDetailDto;
+use CZERTAINLY::Object::ApprovalDetailDto;
-use WWW::OpenAPIClient::Object::ApprovalDetailStepDto;
+use CZERTAINLY::Object::ApprovalDetailStepDto;
-use WWW::OpenAPIClient::Object::ApprovalDto;
+use CZERTAINLY::Object::ApprovalDto;
-use WWW::OpenAPIClient::Object::ApprovalProfileDetailDto;
+use CZERTAINLY::Object::ApprovalProfileDetailDto;
-use WWW::OpenAPIClient::Object::ApprovalProfileDto;
+use CZERTAINLY::Object::ApprovalProfileDto;
-use WWW::OpenAPIClient::Object::ApprovalProfileForVersionDto;
+use CZERTAINLY::Object::ApprovalProfileForVersionDto;
-use WWW::OpenAPIClient::Object::ApprovalProfileRequestDto;
+use CZERTAINLY::Object::ApprovalProfileRequestDto;
-use WWW::OpenAPIClient::Object::ApprovalProfileResponseDto;
+use CZERTAINLY::Object::ApprovalProfileResponseDto;
-use WWW::OpenAPIClient::Object::ApprovalProfileUpdateRequestDto;
+use CZERTAINLY::Object::ApprovalProfileUpdateRequestDto;
-use WWW::OpenAPIClient::Object::ApprovalResponseDto;
+use CZERTAINLY::Object::ApprovalResponseDto;
-use WWW::OpenAPIClient::Object::ApprovalStepDto;
+use CZERTAINLY::Object::ApprovalStepDto;
-use WWW::OpenAPIClient::Object::ApprovalStepRecipientDto;
+use CZERTAINLY::Object::ApprovalStepRecipientDto;
-use WWW::OpenAPIClient::Object::ApprovalStepRequestDto;
+use CZERTAINLY::Object::ApprovalStepRequestDto;
-use WWW::OpenAPIClient::Object::ApprovalUserDto;
+use CZERTAINLY::Object::ApprovalUserDto;
-use WWW::OpenAPIClient::Object::AttributeCallback;
+use CZERTAINLY::Object::AttributeCallback;
-use WWW::OpenAPIClient::Object::AttributeCallbackMapping;
+use CZERTAINLY::Object::AttributeCallbackMapping;
-use WWW::OpenAPIClient::Object::AttributeConstraintType;
+use CZERTAINLY::Object::AttributeConstraintType;
-use WWW::OpenAPIClient::Object::AttributeContentType;
+use CZERTAINLY::Object::AttributeContentType;
-use WWW::OpenAPIClient::Object::AttributeDefinitionDto;
+use CZERTAINLY::Object::AttributeDefinitionDto;
-use WWW::OpenAPIClient::Object::AttributeMappingDto;
+use CZERTAINLY::Object::AttributeMappingDto;
-use WWW::OpenAPIClient::Object::AttributeType;
+use CZERTAINLY::Object::AttributeType;
-use WWW::OpenAPIClient::Object::AttributeValueTarget;
+use CZERTAINLY::Object::AttributeValueTarget;
-use WWW::OpenAPIClient::Object::AuditLogDto;
+use CZERTAINLY::Object::AuditLogDto;
-use WWW::OpenAPIClient::Object::AuditLogResponseDto;
+use CZERTAINLY::Object::AuditLogResponseDto;
-use WWW::OpenAPIClient::Object::AuthMethod;
+use CZERTAINLY::Object::AuthMethod;
-use WWW::OpenAPIClient::Object::AuthResourceDto;
+use CZERTAINLY::Object::AuthResourceDto;
-use WWW::OpenAPIClient::Object::AuthType;
+use CZERTAINLY::Object::AuthType;
-use WWW::OpenAPIClient::Object::AuthenticationServiceExceptionDto;
+use CZERTAINLY::Object::AuthenticationServiceExceptionDto;
-use WWW::OpenAPIClient::Object::AuthorityInstanceDto;
+use CZERTAINLY::Object::AuthorityInstanceDto;
-use WWW::OpenAPIClient::Object::AuthorityInstanceRequestDto;
+use CZERTAINLY::Object::AuthorityInstanceRequestDto;
-use WWW::OpenAPIClient::Object::AuthorityInstanceUpdateRequestDto;
+use CZERTAINLY::Object::AuthorityInstanceUpdateRequestDto;
-use WWW::OpenAPIClient::Object::BaseAttributeConstraint;
+use CZERTAINLY::Object::BaseAttributeConstraint;
-use WWW::OpenAPIClient::Object::BaseAttributeContentDto;
+use CZERTAINLY::Object::BaseAttributeContentDto;
-use WWW::OpenAPIClient::Object::BaseAttributeDto;
+use CZERTAINLY::Object::BaseAttributeDto;
-use WWW::OpenAPIClient::Object::BooleanAttributeContent;
+use CZERTAINLY::Object::BooleanAttributeContent;
-use WWW::OpenAPIClient::Object::BulkActionMessageDto;
+use CZERTAINLY::Object::BulkActionMessageDto;
-use WWW::OpenAPIClient::Object::BulkCompromiseKeyItemRequestDto;
+use CZERTAINLY::Object::BulkCompromiseKeyItemRequestDto;
-use WWW::OpenAPIClient::Object::BulkCompromiseKeyRequestDto;
+use CZERTAINLY::Object::BulkCompromiseKeyRequestDto;
-use WWW::OpenAPIClient::Object::BulkKeyItemUsageRequestDto;
+use CZERTAINLY::Object::BulkKeyItemUsageRequestDto;
-use WWW::OpenAPIClient::Object::BulkKeyUsageRequestDto;
+use CZERTAINLY::Object::BulkKeyUsageRequestDto;
-use WWW::OpenAPIClient::Object::BulkOperationResponse;
+use CZERTAINLY::Object::BulkOperationResponse;
-use WWW::OpenAPIClient::Object::BulkTokenProfileKeyUsageRequestDto;
+use CZERTAINLY::Object::BulkTokenProfileKeyUsageRequestDto;
-use WWW::OpenAPIClient::Object::CertificateChainDownloadResponseDto;
+use CZERTAINLY::Object::CertificateChainDownloadResponseDto;
-use WWW::OpenAPIClient::Object::CertificateChainResponseDto;
+use CZERTAINLY::Object::CertificateChainResponseDto;
-use WWW::OpenAPIClient::Object::CertificateComplianceCheckDto;
+use CZERTAINLY::Object::CertificateComplianceCheckDto;
-use WWW::OpenAPIClient::Object::CertificateComplianceResultDto;
+use CZERTAINLY::Object::CertificateComplianceResultDto;
-use WWW::OpenAPIClient::Object::CertificateContentDto;
+use CZERTAINLY::Object::CertificateContentDto;
-use WWW::OpenAPIClient::Object::CertificateDetailDto;
+use CZERTAINLY::Object::CertificateDetailDto;
-use WWW::OpenAPIClient::Object::CertificateDownloadResponseDto;
+use CZERTAINLY::Object::CertificateDownloadResponseDto;
-use WWW::OpenAPIClient::Object::CertificateDto;
+use CZERTAINLY::Object::CertificateDto;
-use WWW::OpenAPIClient::Object::CertificateEventHistoryDto;
+use CZERTAINLY::Object::CertificateEventHistoryDto;
-use WWW::OpenAPIClient::Object::CertificateFormat;
+use CZERTAINLY::Object::CertificateFormat;
-use WWW::OpenAPIClient::Object::CertificateFormatEncoding;
+use CZERTAINLY::Object::CertificateFormatEncoding;
-use WWW::OpenAPIClient::Object::CertificateInLocationDto;
+use CZERTAINLY::Object::CertificateInLocationDto;
-use WWW::OpenAPIClient::Object::CertificateProtocol;
+use CZERTAINLY::Object::CertificateProtocol;
-use WWW::OpenAPIClient::Object::CertificateProtocolDto;
+use CZERTAINLY::Object::CertificateProtocolDto;
-use WWW::OpenAPIClient::Object::CertificateRequestDto;
+use CZERTAINLY::Object::CertificateRequestDto;
-use WWW::OpenAPIClient::Object::CertificateRequestFormat;
+use CZERTAINLY::Object::CertificateRequestFormat;
-use WWW::OpenAPIClient::Object::CertificateResponseDto;
+use CZERTAINLY::Object::CertificateResponseDto;
-use WWW::OpenAPIClient::Object::CertificateRevocationReason;
+use CZERTAINLY::Object::CertificateRevocationReason;
-use WWW::OpenAPIClient::Object::CertificateState;
+use CZERTAINLY::Object::CertificateState;
-use WWW::OpenAPIClient::Object::CertificateSubjectType;
+use CZERTAINLY::Object::CertificateSubjectType;
-use WWW::OpenAPIClient::Object::CertificateType;
+use CZERTAINLY::Object::CertificateType;
-use WWW::OpenAPIClient::Object::CertificateUpdateObjectsDto;
+use CZERTAINLY::Object::CertificateUpdateObjectsDto;
-use WWW::OpenAPIClient::Object::CertificateValidationCheck;
+use CZERTAINLY::Object::CertificateValidationCheck;
-use WWW::OpenAPIClient::Object::CertificateValidationCheckDto;
+use CZERTAINLY::Object::CertificateValidationCheckDto;
-use WWW::OpenAPIClient::Object::CertificateValidationResultDto;
+use CZERTAINLY::Object::CertificateValidationResultDto;
-use WWW::OpenAPIClient::Object::CertificateValidationStatus;
+use CZERTAINLY::Object::CertificateValidationStatus;
-use WWW::OpenAPIClient::Object::CipherDataRequestDto;
+use CZERTAINLY::Object::CipherDataRequestDto;
-use WWW::OpenAPIClient::Object::CipherRequestData;
+use CZERTAINLY::Object::CipherRequestData;
-use WWW::OpenAPIClient::Object::CipherResponseData;
+use CZERTAINLY::Object::CipherResponseData;
-use WWW::OpenAPIClient::Object::ClientCertificateDataResponseDto;
+use CZERTAINLY::Object::ClientCertificateDataResponseDto;
-use WWW::OpenAPIClient::Object::ClientCertificateRekeyRequestDto;
+use CZERTAINLY::Object::ClientCertificateRekeyRequestDto;
-use WWW::OpenAPIClient::Object::ClientCertificateRenewRequestDto;
+use CZERTAINLY::Object::ClientCertificateRenewRequestDto;
-use WWW::OpenAPIClient::Object::ClientCertificateRequestDto;
+use CZERTAINLY::Object::ClientCertificateRequestDto;
-use WWW::OpenAPIClient::Object::ClientCertificateRevocationDto;
+use CZERTAINLY::Object::ClientCertificateRevocationDto;
-use WWW::OpenAPIClient::Object::ClientCertificateSignRequestDto;
+use CZERTAINLY::Object::ClientCertificateSignRequestDto;
-use WWW::OpenAPIClient::Object::CmpProfileDetailDto;
+use CZERTAINLY::Object::CmpProfileDetailDto;
-use WWW::OpenAPIClient::Object::CmpProfileDto;
+use CZERTAINLY::Object::CmpProfileDto;
-use WWW::OpenAPIClient::Object::CmpProfileEditRequestDto;
+use CZERTAINLY::Object::CmpProfileEditRequestDto;
-use WWW::OpenAPIClient::Object::CmpProfileRequestDto;
+use CZERTAINLY::Object::CmpProfileRequestDto;
-use WWW::OpenAPIClient::Object::CodeBlockAttributeContent;
+use CZERTAINLY::Object::CodeBlockAttributeContent;
-use WWW::OpenAPIClient::Object::CodeBlockAttributeContentData;
+use CZERTAINLY::Object::CodeBlockAttributeContentData;
-use WWW::OpenAPIClient::Object::ComplianceConnectorAndGroupsDto;
+use CZERTAINLY::Object::ComplianceConnectorAndGroupsDto;
-use WWW::OpenAPIClient::Object::ComplianceConnectorAndRulesDto;
+use CZERTAINLY::Object::ComplianceConnectorAndRulesDto;
-use WWW::OpenAPIClient::Object::ComplianceGroupRequestDto;
+use CZERTAINLY::Object::ComplianceGroupRequestDto;
-use WWW::OpenAPIClient::Object::ComplianceGroupsDto;
+use CZERTAINLY::Object::ComplianceGroupsDto;
-use WWW::OpenAPIClient::Object::ComplianceGroupsListResponseDto;
+use CZERTAINLY::Object::ComplianceGroupsListResponseDto;
-use WWW::OpenAPIClient::Object::ComplianceGroupsResponseDto;
+use CZERTAINLY::Object::ComplianceGroupsResponseDto;
-use WWW::OpenAPIClient::Object::ComplianceProfileDto;
+use CZERTAINLY::Object::ComplianceProfileDto;
-use WWW::OpenAPIClient::Object::ComplianceProfileRequestDto;
+use CZERTAINLY::Object::ComplianceProfileRequestDto;
-use WWW::OpenAPIClient::Object::ComplianceProfileRuleDto;
+use CZERTAINLY::Object::ComplianceProfileRuleDto;
-use WWW::OpenAPIClient::Object::ComplianceProfileRulesRequestDto;
+use CZERTAINLY::Object::ComplianceProfileRulesRequestDto;
-use WWW::OpenAPIClient::Object::ComplianceProfilesListDto;
+use CZERTAINLY::Object::ComplianceProfilesListDto;
-use WWW::OpenAPIClient::Object::ComplianceProviderSummaryDto;
+use CZERTAINLY::Object::ComplianceProviderSummaryDto;
-use WWW::OpenAPIClient::Object::ComplianceRequestRulesDto;
+use CZERTAINLY::Object::ComplianceRequestRulesDto;
-use WWW::OpenAPIClient::Object::ComplianceRuleAdditionRequestDto;
+use CZERTAINLY::Object::ComplianceRuleAdditionRequestDto;
-use WWW::OpenAPIClient::Object::ComplianceRuleDeletionRequestDto;
+use CZERTAINLY::Object::ComplianceRuleDeletionRequestDto;
-use WWW::OpenAPIClient::Object::ComplianceRuleStatus;
+use CZERTAINLY::Object::ComplianceRuleStatus;
-use WWW::OpenAPIClient::Object::ComplianceRulesDto;
+use CZERTAINLY::Object::ComplianceRulesDto;
-use WWW::OpenAPIClient::Object::ComplianceRulesListResponseDto;
+use CZERTAINLY::Object::ComplianceRulesListResponseDto;
-use WWW::OpenAPIClient::Object::ComplianceRulesResponseDto;
+use CZERTAINLY::Object::ComplianceRulesResponseDto;
-use WWW::OpenAPIClient::Object::ComplianceStatus;
+use CZERTAINLY::Object::ComplianceStatus;
-use WWW::OpenAPIClient::Object::CompromiseKeyRequestDto;
+use CZERTAINLY::Object::CompromiseKeyRequestDto;
-use WWW::OpenAPIClient::Object::ConditionDto;
+use CZERTAINLY::Object::ConditionDto;
-use WWW::OpenAPIClient::Object::ConditionItemDto;
+use CZERTAINLY::Object::ConditionItemDto;
-use WWW::OpenAPIClient::Object::ConditionItemRequestDto;
+use CZERTAINLY::Object::ConditionItemRequestDto;
-use WWW::OpenAPIClient::Object::ConditionRequestDto;
+use CZERTAINLY::Object::ConditionRequestDto;
-use WWW::OpenAPIClient::Object::ConditionType;
+use CZERTAINLY::Object::ConditionType;
-use WWW::OpenAPIClient::Object::ConnectDto;
+use CZERTAINLY::Object::ConnectDto;
-use WWW::OpenAPIClient::Object::ConnectRequestDto;
+use CZERTAINLY::Object::ConnectRequestDto;
-use WWW::OpenAPIClient::Object::ConnectorDto;
+use CZERTAINLY::Object::ConnectorDto;
-use WWW::OpenAPIClient::Object::ConnectorMetadataPromotionRequestDto;
+use CZERTAINLY::Object::ConnectorMetadataPromotionRequestDto;
-use WWW::OpenAPIClient::Object::ConnectorMetadataResponseDto;
+use CZERTAINLY::Object::ConnectorMetadataResponseDto;
-use WWW::OpenAPIClient::Object::ConnectorRequestDto;
+use CZERTAINLY::Object::ConnectorRequestDto;
-use WWW::OpenAPIClient::Object::ConnectorStatus;
+use CZERTAINLY::Object::ConnectorStatus;
-use WWW::OpenAPIClient::Object::ConnectorUpdateRequestDto;
+use CZERTAINLY::Object::ConnectorUpdateRequestDto;
-use WWW::OpenAPIClient::Object::CredentialAttributeContent;
+use CZERTAINLY::Object::CredentialAttributeContent;
-use WWW::OpenAPIClient::Object::CredentialAttributeContentData;
+use CZERTAINLY::Object::CredentialAttributeContentData;
-use WWW::OpenAPIClient::Object::CredentialDto;
+use CZERTAINLY::Object::CredentialDto;
-use WWW::OpenAPIClient::Object::CredentialRequestDto;
+use CZERTAINLY::Object::CredentialRequestDto;
-use WWW::OpenAPIClient::Object::CredentialUpdateRequestDto;
+use CZERTAINLY::Object::CredentialUpdateRequestDto;
-use WWW::OpenAPIClient::Object::CryptographicKeyResponseDto;
+use CZERTAINLY::Object::CryptographicKeyResponseDto;
-use WWW::OpenAPIClient::Object::CustomAttribute;
+use CZERTAINLY::Object::CustomAttribute;
-use WWW::OpenAPIClient::Object::CustomAttributeCreateRequestDto;
+use CZERTAINLY::Object::CustomAttributeCreateRequestDto;
-use WWW::OpenAPIClient::Object::CustomAttributeDefinitionDetailDto;
+use CZERTAINLY::Object::CustomAttributeDefinitionDetailDto;
-use WWW::OpenAPIClient::Object::CustomAttributeDefinitionDto;
+use CZERTAINLY::Object::CustomAttributeDefinitionDto;
-use WWW::OpenAPIClient::Object::CustomAttributeProperties;
+use CZERTAINLY::Object::CustomAttributeProperties;
-use WWW::OpenAPIClient::Object::CustomAttributeUpdateRequestDto;
+use CZERTAINLY::Object::CustomAttributeUpdateRequestDto;
-use WWW::OpenAPIClient::Object::DataAttribute;
+use CZERTAINLY::Object::DataAttribute;
-use WWW::OpenAPIClient::Object::DataAttributeProperties;
+use CZERTAINLY::Object::DataAttributeProperties;
-use WWW::OpenAPIClient::Object::DateAttributeContent;
+use CZERTAINLY::Object::DateAttributeContent;
-use WWW::OpenAPIClient::Object::DateTimeAttributeConstraint;
+use CZERTAINLY::Object::DateTimeAttributeConstraint;
-use WWW::OpenAPIClient::Object::DateTimeAttributeConstraintData;
+use CZERTAINLY::Object::DateTimeAttributeConstraintData;
-use WWW::OpenAPIClient::Object::DateTimeAttributeContent;
+use CZERTAINLY::Object::DateTimeAttributeContent;
-use WWW::OpenAPIClient::Object::DecryptDataResponseDto;
+use CZERTAINLY::Object::DecryptDataResponseDto;
-use WWW::OpenAPIClient::Object::DiscoveryCertificateDto;
+use CZERTAINLY::Object::DiscoveryCertificateDto;
-use WWW::OpenAPIClient::Object::DiscoveryCertificateResponseDto;
+use CZERTAINLY::Object::DiscoveryCertificateResponseDto;
-use WWW::OpenAPIClient::Object::DiscoveryDto;
+use CZERTAINLY::Object::DiscoveryDto;
-use WWW::OpenAPIClient::Object::DiscoveryHistoryDetailDto;
+use CZERTAINLY::Object::DiscoveryHistoryDetailDto;
-use WWW::OpenAPIClient::Object::DiscoveryHistoryDto;
+use CZERTAINLY::Object::DiscoveryHistoryDto;
-use WWW::OpenAPIClient::Object::DiscoveryResponseDto;
+use CZERTAINLY::Object::DiscoveryResponseDto;
-use WWW::OpenAPIClient::Object::DiscoveryStatus;
+use CZERTAINLY::Object::DiscoveryStatus;
-use WWW::OpenAPIClient::Object::EditKeyRequestDto;
+use CZERTAINLY::Object::EditKeyRequestDto;
-use WWW::OpenAPIClient::Object::EditLocationRequestDto;
+use CZERTAINLY::Object::EditLocationRequestDto;
-use WWW::OpenAPIClient::Object::EditRaProfileRequestDto;
+use CZERTAINLY::Object::EditRaProfileRequestDto;
-use WWW::OpenAPIClient::Object::EditTokenProfileRequestDto;
+use CZERTAINLY::Object::EditTokenProfileRequestDto;
-use WWW::OpenAPIClient::Object::EncryptDataResponseDto;
+use CZERTAINLY::Object::EncryptDataResponseDto;
-use WWW::OpenAPIClient::Object::EndpointDto;
+use CZERTAINLY::Object::EndpointDto;
-use WWW::OpenAPIClient::Object::EntityInstanceDto;
+use CZERTAINLY::Object::EntityInstanceDto;
-use WWW::OpenAPIClient::Object::EntityInstanceRequestDto;
+use CZERTAINLY::Object::EntityInstanceRequestDto;
-use WWW::OpenAPIClient::Object::EntityInstanceResponseDto;
+use CZERTAINLY::Object::EntityInstanceResponseDto;
-use WWW::OpenAPIClient::Object::EntityInstanceUpdateRequestDto;
+use CZERTAINLY::Object::EntityInstanceUpdateRequestDto;
-use WWW::OpenAPIClient::Object::EnumItemDto;
+use CZERTAINLY::Object::EnumItemDto;
-use WWW::OpenAPIClient::Object::ErrorMessageDto;
+use CZERTAINLY::Object::ErrorMessageDto;
-use WWW::OpenAPIClient::Object::ExecutionDto;
+use CZERTAINLY::Object::ExecutionDto;
-use WWW::OpenAPIClient::Object::ExecutionItemDto;
+use CZERTAINLY::Object::ExecutionItemDto;
-use WWW::OpenAPIClient::Object::ExecutionItemRequestDto;
+use CZERTAINLY::Object::ExecutionItemRequestDto;
-use WWW::OpenAPIClient::Object::ExecutionRequestDto;
+use CZERTAINLY::Object::ExecutionRequestDto;
-use WWW::OpenAPIClient::Object::ExecutionType;
+use CZERTAINLY::Object::ExecutionType;
-use WWW::OpenAPIClient::Object::FileAttributeContent;
+use CZERTAINLY::Object::FileAttributeContent;
-use WWW::OpenAPIClient::Object::FileAttributeContentData;
+use CZERTAINLY::Object::FileAttributeContentData;
-use WWW::OpenAPIClient::Object::FilterConditionOperator;
+use CZERTAINLY::Object::FilterConditionOperator;
-use WWW::OpenAPIClient::Object::FilterFieldSource;
+use CZERTAINLY::Object::FilterFieldSource;
-use WWW::OpenAPIClient::Object::FilterFieldType;
+use CZERTAINLY::Object::FilterFieldType;
-use WWW::OpenAPIClient::Object::FloatAttributeContent;
+use CZERTAINLY::Object::FloatAttributeContent;
-use WWW::OpenAPIClient::Object::FunctionGroupCode;
+use CZERTAINLY::Object::FunctionGroupCode;
-use WWW::OpenAPIClient::Object::FunctionGroupDto;
+use CZERTAINLY::Object::FunctionGroupDto;
-use WWW::OpenAPIClient::Object::GlobalMetadataCreateRequestDto;
+use CZERTAINLY::Object::GlobalMetadataCreateRequestDto;
-use WWW::OpenAPIClient::Object::GlobalMetadataDefinitionDetailDto;
+use CZERTAINLY::Object::GlobalMetadataDefinitionDetailDto;
-use WWW::OpenAPIClient::Object::GlobalMetadataUpdateRequestDto;
+use CZERTAINLY::Object::GlobalMetadataUpdateRequestDto;
-use WWW::OpenAPIClient::Object::GroupAttribute;
+use CZERTAINLY::Object::GroupAttribute;
-use WWW::OpenAPIClient::Object::GroupDto;
+use CZERTAINLY::Object::GroupDto;
-use WWW::OpenAPIClient::Object::GroupRequestDto;
+use CZERTAINLY::Object::GroupRequestDto;
-use WWW::OpenAPIClient::Object::HealthDto;
+use CZERTAINLY::Object::HealthDto;
-use WWW::OpenAPIClient::Object::HealthStatus;
+use CZERTAINLY::Object::HealthStatus;
-use WWW::OpenAPIClient::Object::InfoAttribute;
+use CZERTAINLY::Object::InfoAttribute;
-use WWW::OpenAPIClient::Object::InfoAttributeProperties;
+use CZERTAINLY::Object::InfoAttributeProperties;
-use WWW::OpenAPIClient::Object::IntegerAttributeContent;
+use CZERTAINLY::Object::IntegerAttributeContent;
-use WWW::OpenAPIClient::Object::IssueToLocationRequestDto;
+use CZERTAINLY::Object::IssueToLocationRequestDto;
-use WWW::OpenAPIClient::Object::KeyAlgorithm;
+use CZERTAINLY::Object::KeyAlgorithm;
-use WWW::OpenAPIClient::Object::KeyAssociationDto;
+use CZERTAINLY::Object::KeyAssociationDto;
-use WWW::OpenAPIClient::Object::KeyCompromiseReason;
+use CZERTAINLY::Object::KeyCompromiseReason;
-use WWW::OpenAPIClient::Object::KeyDetailDto;
+use CZERTAINLY::Object::KeyDetailDto;
-use WWW::OpenAPIClient::Object::KeyDto;
+use CZERTAINLY::Object::KeyDto;
-use WWW::OpenAPIClient::Object::KeyEventHistoryDto;
+use CZERTAINLY::Object::KeyEventHistoryDto;
-use WWW::OpenAPIClient::Object::KeyFormat;
+use CZERTAINLY::Object::KeyFormat;
-use WWW::OpenAPIClient::Object::KeyItemDetailDto;
+use CZERTAINLY::Object::KeyItemDetailDto;
-use WWW::OpenAPIClient::Object::KeyItemDto;
+use CZERTAINLY::Object::KeyItemDto;
-use WWW::OpenAPIClient::Object::KeyRequestDto;
+use CZERTAINLY::Object::KeyRequestDto;
-use WWW::OpenAPIClient::Object::KeyRequestType;
+use CZERTAINLY::Object::KeyRequestType;
-use WWW::OpenAPIClient::Object::KeyState;
+use CZERTAINLY::Object::KeyState;
-use WWW::OpenAPIClient::Object::KeyType;
+use CZERTAINLY::Object::KeyType;
-use WWW::OpenAPIClient::Object::KeyUsage;
+use CZERTAINLY::Object::KeyUsage;
-use WWW::OpenAPIClient::Object::LocationDto;
+use CZERTAINLY::Object::LocationDto;
-use WWW::OpenAPIClient::Object::LocationsResponseDto;
+use CZERTAINLY::Object::LocationsResponseDto;
-use WWW::OpenAPIClient::Object::MetadataAttribute;
+use CZERTAINLY::Object::MetadataAttribute;
-use WWW::OpenAPIClient::Object::MetadataAttributeProperties;
+use CZERTAINLY::Object::MetadataAttributeProperties;
-use WWW::OpenAPIClient::Object::MetadataResponseDto;
+use CZERTAINLY::Object::MetadataResponseDto;
-use WWW::OpenAPIClient::Object::Module;
+use CZERTAINLY::Object::Module;
-use WWW::OpenAPIClient::Object::MultipleCertificateObjectUpdateDto;
+use CZERTAINLY::Object::MultipleCertificateObjectUpdateDto;
-use WWW::OpenAPIClient::Object::NameAndIdDto;
+use CZERTAINLY::Object::NameAndIdDto;
-use WWW::OpenAPIClient::Object::NameAndUuidDto;
+use CZERTAINLY::Object::NameAndUuidDto;
-use WWW::OpenAPIClient::Object::NotificationDto;
+use CZERTAINLY::Object::NotificationDto;
-use WWW::OpenAPIClient::Object::NotificationInstanceDto;
+use CZERTAINLY::Object::NotificationInstanceDto;
-use WWW::OpenAPIClient::Object::NotificationInstanceRequestDto;
+use CZERTAINLY::Object::NotificationInstanceRequestDto;
-use WWW::OpenAPIClient::Object::NotificationInstanceUpdateRequestDto;
+use CZERTAINLY::Object::NotificationInstanceUpdateRequestDto;
-use WWW::OpenAPIClient::Object::NotificationRequestDto;
+use CZERTAINLY::Object::NotificationRequestDto;
-use WWW::OpenAPIClient::Object::NotificationResponseDto;
+use CZERTAINLY::Object::NotificationResponseDto;
-use WWW::OpenAPIClient::Object::NotificationSettingsDto;
+use CZERTAINLY::Object::NotificationSettingsDto;
-use WWW::OpenAPIClient::Object::ObjectAttributeContent;
+use CZERTAINLY::Object::ObjectAttributeContent;
-use WWW::OpenAPIClient::Object::ObjectPermissionsDto;
+use CZERTAINLY::Object::ObjectPermissionsDto;
-use WWW::OpenAPIClient::Object::ObjectPermissionsRequestDto;
+use CZERTAINLY::Object::ObjectPermissionsRequestDto;
-use WWW::OpenAPIClient::Object::Operation;
+use CZERTAINLY::Object::Operation;
-use WWW::OpenAPIClient::Object::OperationResult;
+use CZERTAINLY::Object::OperationResult;
-use WWW::OpenAPIClient::Object::PaginationRequestDto;
+use CZERTAINLY::Object::PaginationRequestDto;
-use WWW::OpenAPIClient::Object::PlatformEnum;
+use CZERTAINLY::Object::PlatformEnum;
-use WWW::OpenAPIClient::Object::PlatformSettingsDto;
+use CZERTAINLY::Object::PlatformSettingsDto;
-use WWW::OpenAPIClient::Object::ProgrammingLanguageEnum;
+use CZERTAINLY::Object::ProgrammingLanguageEnum;
-use WWW::OpenAPIClient::Object::ProtectionMethod;
+use CZERTAINLY::Object::ProtectionMethod;
-use WWW::OpenAPIClient::Object::PushToLocationRequestDto;
+use CZERTAINLY::Object::PushToLocationRequestDto;
-use WWW::OpenAPIClient::Object::RaProfileAcmeDetailResponseDto;
+use CZERTAINLY::Object::RaProfileAcmeDetailResponseDto;
-use WWW::OpenAPIClient::Object::RaProfileAssociationRequestDto;
+use CZERTAINLY::Object::RaProfileAssociationRequestDto;
-use WWW::OpenAPIClient::Object::RaProfileCmpDetailResponseDto;
+use CZERTAINLY::Object::RaProfileCmpDetailResponseDto;
-use WWW::OpenAPIClient::Object::RaProfileDto;
+use CZERTAINLY::Object::RaProfileDto;
-use WWW::OpenAPIClient::Object::RaProfileScepDetailResponseDto;
+use CZERTAINLY::Object::RaProfileScepDetailResponseDto;
-use WWW::OpenAPIClient::Object::RandomDataRequestDto;
+use CZERTAINLY::Object::RandomDataRequestDto;
-use WWW::OpenAPIClient::Object::RandomDataResponseDto;
+use CZERTAINLY::Object::RandomDataResponseDto;
-use WWW::OpenAPIClient::Object::RangeAttributeConstraint;
+use CZERTAINLY::Object::RangeAttributeConstraint;
-use WWW::OpenAPIClient::Object::RangeAttributeConstraintData;
+use CZERTAINLY::Object::RangeAttributeConstraintData;
-use WWW::OpenAPIClient::Object::RegexpAttributeConstraint;
+use CZERTAINLY::Object::RegexpAttributeConstraint;
-use WWW::OpenAPIClient::Object::RemoveCertificateDto;
+use CZERTAINLY::Object::RemoveCertificateDto;
-use WWW::OpenAPIClient::Object::RequestAttributeCallback;
+use CZERTAINLY::Object::RequestAttributeCallback;
-use WWW::OpenAPIClient::Object::RequestAttributeDto;
+use CZERTAINLY::Object::RequestAttributeDto;
-use WWW::OpenAPIClient::Object::Resource;
+use CZERTAINLY::Object::Resource;
-use WWW::OpenAPIClient::Object::ResourceDto;
+use CZERTAINLY::Object::ResourceDto;
-use WWW::OpenAPIClient::Object::ResourceEventDto;
+use CZERTAINLY::Object::ResourceEventDto;
-use WWW::OpenAPIClient::Object::ResourcePermissionsDto;
+use CZERTAINLY::Object::ResourcePermissionsDto;
-use WWW::OpenAPIClient::Object::ResourcePermissionsRequestDto;
+use CZERTAINLY::Object::ResourcePermissionsRequestDto;
-use WWW::OpenAPIClient::Object::ResourceRecord;
+use CZERTAINLY::Object::ResourceRecord;
-use WWW::OpenAPIClient::Object::ResponseAttributeDto;
+use CZERTAINLY::Object::ResponseAttributeDto;
-use WWW::OpenAPIClient::Object::ResponseMetadataDto;
+use CZERTAINLY::Object::ResponseMetadataDto;
-use WWW::OpenAPIClient::Object::RoleDetailDto;
+use CZERTAINLY::Object::RoleDetailDto;
-use WWW::OpenAPIClient::Object::RoleDto;
+use CZERTAINLY::Object::RoleDto;
-use WWW::OpenAPIClient::Object::RolePermissionsRequestDto;
+use CZERTAINLY::Object::RolePermissionsRequestDto;
-use WWW::OpenAPIClient::Object::RoleRequestDto;
+use CZERTAINLY::Object::RoleRequestDto;
-use WWW::OpenAPIClient::Object::RuleDetailDto;
+use CZERTAINLY::Object::RuleDetailDto;
-use WWW::OpenAPIClient::Object::RuleDto;
+use CZERTAINLY::Object::RuleDto;
-use WWW::OpenAPIClient::Object::RuleRequestDto;
+use CZERTAINLY::Object::RuleRequestDto;
-use WWW::OpenAPIClient::Object::ScepProfileDetailDto;
+use CZERTAINLY::Object::ScepProfileDetailDto;
-use WWW::OpenAPIClient::Object::ScepProfileDto;
+use CZERTAINLY::Object::ScepProfileDto;
-use WWW::OpenAPIClient::Object::ScepProfileEditRequestDto;
+use CZERTAINLY::Object::ScepProfileEditRequestDto;
-use WWW::OpenAPIClient::Object::ScepProfileRequestDto;
+use CZERTAINLY::Object::ScepProfileRequestDto;
-use WWW::OpenAPIClient::Object::ScheduleDiscoveryDto;
+use CZERTAINLY::Object::ScheduleDiscoveryDto;
-use WWW::OpenAPIClient::Object::ScheduledJobDetailDto;
+use CZERTAINLY::Object::ScheduledJobDetailDto;
-use WWW::OpenAPIClient::Object::ScheduledJobDto;
+use CZERTAINLY::Object::ScheduledJobDto;
-use WWW::OpenAPIClient::Object::ScheduledJobHistoryDto;
+use CZERTAINLY::Object::ScheduledJobHistoryDto;
-use WWW::OpenAPIClient::Object::ScheduledJobHistoryResponseDto;
+use CZERTAINLY::Object::ScheduledJobHistoryResponseDto;
-use WWW::OpenAPIClient::Object::ScheduledJobsResponseDto;
+use CZERTAINLY::Object::ScheduledJobsResponseDto;
-use WWW::OpenAPIClient::Object::SchedulerJobExecutionStatus;
+use CZERTAINLY::Object::SchedulerJobExecutionStatus;
-use WWW::OpenAPIClient::Object::SearchFieldDataByGroupDto;
+use CZERTAINLY::Object::SearchFieldDataByGroupDto;
-use WWW::OpenAPIClient::Object::SearchFieldDataDto;
+use CZERTAINLY::Object::SearchFieldDataDto;
-use WWW::OpenAPIClient::Object::SearchFilterRequestDto;
+use CZERTAINLY::Object::SearchFilterRequestDto;
-use WWW::OpenAPIClient::Object::SearchRequestDto;
+use CZERTAINLY::Object::SearchRequestDto;
-use WWW::OpenAPIClient::Object::SecretAttributeContent;
+use CZERTAINLY::Object::SecretAttributeContent;
-use WWW::OpenAPIClient::Object::SecretAttributeContentData;
+use CZERTAINLY::Object::SecretAttributeContentData;
-use WWW::OpenAPIClient::Object::SignDataRequestDto;
+use CZERTAINLY::Object::SignDataRequestDto;
-use WWW::OpenAPIClient::Object::SignDataResponseDto;
+use CZERTAINLY::Object::SignDataResponseDto;
-use WWW::OpenAPIClient::Object::SignatureRequestData;
+use CZERTAINLY::Object::SignatureRequestData;
-use WWW::OpenAPIClient::Object::SignatureResponseData;
+use CZERTAINLY::Object::SignatureResponseData;
-use WWW::OpenAPIClient::Object::SimplifiedComplianceProfileDto;
+use CZERTAINLY::Object::SimplifiedComplianceProfileDto;
-use WWW::OpenAPIClient::Object::SimplifiedRaProfileDto;
+use CZERTAINLY::Object::SimplifiedRaProfileDto;
-use WWW::OpenAPIClient::Object::SourceRecord;
+use CZERTAINLY::Object::SourceRecord;
-use WWW::OpenAPIClient::Object::StatisticsDto;
+use CZERTAINLY::Object::StatisticsDto;
-use WWW::OpenAPIClient::Object::StringAttributeContent;
+use CZERTAINLY::Object::StringAttributeContent;
-use WWW::OpenAPIClient::Object::SubjectPermissionsDto;
+use CZERTAINLY::Object::SubjectPermissionsDto;
-use WWW::OpenAPIClient::Object::TextAttributeContent;
+use CZERTAINLY::Object::TextAttributeContent;
-use WWW::OpenAPIClient::Object::TimeAttributeContent;
+use CZERTAINLY::Object::TimeAttributeContent;
-use WWW::OpenAPIClient::Object::TokenInstanceDetailDto;
+use CZERTAINLY::Object::TokenInstanceDetailDto;
-use WWW::OpenAPIClient::Object::TokenInstanceDto;
+use CZERTAINLY::Object::TokenInstanceDto;
-use WWW::OpenAPIClient::Object::TokenInstanceRequestDto;
+use CZERTAINLY::Object::TokenInstanceRequestDto;
-use WWW::OpenAPIClient::Object::TokenInstanceStatus;
+use CZERTAINLY::Object::TokenInstanceStatus;
-use WWW::OpenAPIClient::Object::TokenInstanceStatusComponent;
+use CZERTAINLY::Object::TokenInstanceStatusComponent;
-use WWW::OpenAPIClient::Object::TokenInstanceStatusDetailDto;
+use CZERTAINLY::Object::TokenInstanceStatusDetailDto;
-use WWW::OpenAPIClient::Object::TokenProfileDetailDto;
+use CZERTAINLY::Object::TokenProfileDetailDto;
-use WWW::OpenAPIClient::Object::TokenProfileDto;
+use CZERTAINLY::Object::TokenProfileDto;
-use WWW::OpenAPIClient::Object::TokenProfileKeyUsageRequestDto;
+use CZERTAINLY::Object::TokenProfileKeyUsageRequestDto;
-use WWW::OpenAPIClient::Object::TriggerDetailDto;
+use CZERTAINLY::Object::TriggerDetailDto;
-use WWW::OpenAPIClient::Object::TriggerDto;
+use CZERTAINLY::Object::TriggerDto;
-use WWW::OpenAPIClient::Object::TriggerHistoryDto;
+use CZERTAINLY::Object::TriggerHistoryDto;
-use WWW::OpenAPIClient::Object::TriggerHistoryObjectSummaryDto;
+use CZERTAINLY::Object::TriggerHistoryObjectSummaryDto;
-use WWW::OpenAPIClient::Object::TriggerHistoryObjectTriggerSummaryDto;
+use CZERTAINLY::Object::TriggerHistoryObjectTriggerSummaryDto;
-use WWW::OpenAPIClient::Object::TriggerHistoryRecordDto;
+use CZERTAINLY::Object::TriggerHistoryRecordDto;
-use WWW::OpenAPIClient::Object::TriggerHistorySummaryDto;
+use CZERTAINLY::Object::TriggerHistorySummaryDto;
-use WWW::OpenAPIClient::Object::TriggerRequestDto;
+use CZERTAINLY::Object::TriggerRequestDto;
-use WWW::OpenAPIClient::Object::TriggerType;
+use CZERTAINLY::Object::TriggerType;
-use WWW::OpenAPIClient::Object::UpdateActionRequestDto;
+use CZERTAINLY::Object::UpdateActionRequestDto;
-use WWW::OpenAPIClient::Object::UpdateConditionRequestDto;
+use CZERTAINLY::Object::UpdateConditionRequestDto;
-use WWW::OpenAPIClient::Object::UpdateExecutionRequestDto;
+use CZERTAINLY::Object::UpdateExecutionRequestDto;
-use WWW::OpenAPIClient::Object::UpdateKeyUsageRequestDto;
+use CZERTAINLY::Object::UpdateKeyUsageRequestDto;
-use WWW::OpenAPIClient::Object::UpdateRuleRequestDto;
+use CZERTAINLY::Object::UpdateRuleRequestDto;
-use WWW::OpenAPIClient::Object::UpdateScheduledJob;
+use CZERTAINLY::Object::UpdateScheduledJob;
-use WWW::OpenAPIClient::Object::UpdateTriggerRequestDto;
+use CZERTAINLY::Object::UpdateTriggerRequestDto;
-use WWW::OpenAPIClient::Object::UpdateUserRequestDto;
+use CZERTAINLY::Object::UpdateUserRequestDto;
-use WWW::OpenAPIClient::Object::UploadCertificateRequestDto;
+use CZERTAINLY::Object::UploadCertificateRequestDto;
-use WWW::OpenAPIClient::Object::UserApprovalDto;
+use CZERTAINLY::Object::UserApprovalDto;
-use WWW::OpenAPIClient::Object::UserCertificateDto;
+use CZERTAINLY::Object::UserCertificateDto;
-use WWW::OpenAPIClient::Object::UserDetailDto;
+use CZERTAINLY::Object::UserDetailDto;
-use WWW::OpenAPIClient::Object::UserDto;
+use CZERTAINLY::Object::UserDto;
-use WWW::OpenAPIClient::Object::UserIdentificationRequestDto;
+use CZERTAINLY::Object::UserIdentificationRequestDto;
-use WWW::OpenAPIClient::Object::UtilsSettingsDto;
+use CZERTAINLY::Object::UtilsSettingsDto;
-use WWW::OpenAPIClient::Object::UuidDto;
+use CZERTAINLY::Object::UuidDto;
-use WWW::OpenAPIClient::Object::VerificationResponseData;
+use CZERTAINLY::Object::VerificationResponseData;
-use WWW::OpenAPIClient::Object::VerifyDataRequestDto;
+use CZERTAINLY::Object::VerifyDataRequestDto;
-use WWW::OpenAPIClient::Object::VerifyDataResponseDto;
+use CZERTAINLY::Object::VerifyDataResponseDto;

 # for displaying the API response data
 use Data::Dumper;

-my $api_instance = WWW::OpenAPIClient::ACMEAccountManagementApi->new(
+my $api_instance = CZERTAINLY::ACMEAccountManagementApi->new(
 );

-my $request_body = [WWW::OpenAPIClient::Object::ARRAY[string]->new()]; # ARRAY[string] | ACME Account UUIDs
+my $request_body = [CZERTAINLY::Object::ARRAY[string]->new()]; # ARRAY[string] | ACME Account UUIDs

 eval {
     $api_instance->bulk_disable_acme_account(request_body => $request_body);